 Does it mean there’s no reason to make a minimum viable product?
 No, it’s quite the opposite.

 In fact, we recommend our customers take the MVP route all the time.
 However, there are a couple of things we do differently with MVPs at Topflight, including:

 - focus on delightful instead of viable (MDP vs. MVP)

 - add a secret sauce before coding an MDP

-If you want to learn what’s different with creating a minimum viable product vs. a minimum delightful product and what our secret sauce is about, join the party.
-It’ll be fun, I promise.
+If you want to learn what’s different with creating a minimum viable product vs. a minimum delightful product and find out about secret MVP development steps, join the party.

 Table of contents: